mauroalberti/geoSurfDEM/README.md

 Done, after applying.

 Save the geosurface as a VTK file and then you can see it in Paraview and use in the geoSurfDEM application.
+Note that the VTK file stores the plane as triangle mesh, without explicit attitude (i.e., dip direction and angle) information.
+So the local results calculated by the geoSurfDEM application are derived by the local geosurface triangle attitude stored in the VTK file.
+Using a simple plane obviously we expect the same results for all intersection points.

 ###Input data preview